mnot/I-D/json-home/draft.md

 When this hint is present, "POST" SHOULD be listed in the "allow" hint.

-## accept-ranges
+## acceptRanges

-* Resource Hint Name: accept-ranges
+* Resource Hint Name: acceptRanges
 * Description: Hints the range-specifiers available to the client for this resource; equivalent to the Accept-Ranges HTTP response header {{RFC7233}}.
 * Specification: [this document]

 Content MUST be an array of strings, containing HTTP range-specifiers (typically, "bytes").

-## accept-prefer
+## acceptPrefer

-* Resource Hint Name: accept-prefer
+* Resource Hint Name: acceptPrefer
 * Description: Hints the preferences {{RFC7240}} supported by the resource.
 Note that, as per that specifications, a preference can be ignored by the server.
 * Specification: [this document]